Ranking the Batman Films from Worst to Best

 1. Batman Returns (1992)

-A sequel superior in every way possible, Burton’s second crack at the dark knight fires on all cylinders.
-Using a Christmas setting, it is an excuse for Burton to display some of the finest anachronistic production and costume design in film history that do not make the film look outdated.
-Like before, Burton is far more interested in his villains (taking drastic liberties with the source material) with a particularly inspiringly opening credit sequence.
-While Batman feels like a secondary in his own film, Keaton feels right at home with the role sharing electric chemistry with the rest of the cast: Danny de Vito’s Penguin is appropriately tragic and menacing with remarkable make up effects, Christopher Walken is typically superb but it is Michelle Pfeiffer’s unhinged Catwoman that became synonymous with the film.
-Employing a dark tone, violence and a myriad of sexual innuendos and metaphoric themes, “Batman Returns” is unapologetically a film for adults, a twisted version of the cape crusader with shades of a Grimm fairy tale that are illustrated from Danny Elfman’s career high score.
+A sequel superior in every way possible, Burton’s second crack at the Dark Knight fires on all cylinders.
+Using a Christmas setting, it is an excuse for Burton to display some of the finest anachronistic production and costume design in film history.
+Like before, Burton is far more interested in his villains (taking drastic liberties with the source material) with a particularly inspired opening credit sequence.
+While Batman might be a secondary character in his own movie, Keaton is right at home with the role sharing electric chemistry with fellow actors: Danny de Vito’s Penguin is appropriately tragic and menacing with remarkable make up effects, Christopher Walken is superb but it is Michelle Pfeiffer’s unhinged Catwoman who became the film’s visual reference.
+Employing a dark tone, violence and sexual innuendos, “Batman Returns” is unapologetically for adults, a twisted version of a superhero flick with shades of a Grimm fairy tale that are musically illustrated from Danny Elfman’s career high score.
 This is Batman as its best.
 Period.

 Tone